maverick0o0/Gmail-Notify-Bot/README.md

 python main.py
 ```
 15. Then you have to copy that prompted link, paste in a visual browser and login into Gmail with the authorized account (The account you add in Test users).
-16. After the authorization completed you face with "Unable to connect" page , That's OK just copy the URL and send cURL request to that URL in the server.
+16. After the authorization completed you face with "Unable to connect" page , That's OK just copy the URL and send cURL request to that URL in the server (THE main.py MUST RUNNING DO NOT CLOSE ITS WINDOW , INSTEAD SEND cURL REQUEST IN NEW TERMINAL WINDOW.).
+After that you must see "gmail_token.json" file.
 ```bash
 curl http://localhost:8080/?code=YOUR_CODE&scope=https://www.googleapis.com/auth/gmail.settings.basic%20https://www.googleapis.com/auth/gmail.modify
 ```